ineffectivecoder/LDAPtickler/README.md

 - [x] Changing a user's password
 - [x] Creation of user accounts
 - [x] Creation of machine accounts
+- [x] Deletion of User and Machine accounts
 - [ ] Expand ldapsearch function to take all supported parameters, currently just filter, attributes, basedn, and scope
 - [ ] Store creds in environment variable
 - [x] Search and list specific types of objects